Project-Realms/AetherScript/README.md

 <li>Once Opened, enjoy your Time Developing!</li>

 <h2>Documentations:</h2>
+<h3>Aether Terminal - Chamber</h3>

+Once the Aether Script is executed, ``` <AetherScript> ``` Prompt appears, this is where you work with the Script.
+And this work area is known as a Aether Chamber.

 <h3>Built-In Functions:</h3>

 - Write: Write function is used to Execute text syntax through following Command: ``` Write("Hello World") ``` , where Text inside Double-inverted Commas are Executed.
+- Operations: The Aether Terminal